nicc777/qemu-notes/README.md

 This repository contains a collection of notes and scripts I use for my [qemu](https://www.qemu.org/) emulations.

-The hardware emulations is roughly teh following:
+The hardware emulations is roughly the following:

 * Pentium 2 based system
 * 128 MB RAM (less for some machines)